 Khorsabad Relief Project

 Among the uncatalogued and unpublished objects in the basement of the Oriental Institute are as many as 1000 fragments of carved stone relief fragments from the palace of the Assyrian king Sargon II at Khorsabad.
-Since 2006, Eleanor Guralnick, Research Associate of the Oriental Institute, has been working with museum staff to identify, clean, photograph, and catalogue these reliefs.
+From 2006 until her death in 2012, Eleanor Guralnick, Research Associate at the Oriental Institute, worked with museum staff to identify, clean, photograph, and catalogue these reliefs.

 The Assyrian Empire of the ninth through seventh centuries BC was the largest the world had known, expanding by conquest and intimidation from its center in what is now northern Iraq as far as Egypt and Cyprus in the west and the Iranian plateau in the east.
 There were three cities that served as imperial capital during the empire: Kalhu (modern Nimrud), Dur-Sharrukin (modern Khorsabad), and Nineveh.
 The traditional capital city, Ashur, remained a ritual center of the empire.
 At the center of each capital city was a royal palace lined with carved stone reliefs that displayed the power of the empire to visiting emissaries, to imperial subjects, and to the court itself in scenes of ritual performance, battle with and defeat of enemies, tribute, and royal leisure.